Program OverviewPrinter Friendly

 |Bachelor of Business Administration in Sustainability and International Business|

-Once you graduate, you will have the option to seamlessly transfer into the School of Business' three-year International Business program.
+Once you graduate, you will have the option to seamlessly transfer into The Business School's three-year International Business program.
 During just one additional year, you will undertake more international business courses, have the option to work towards a university degree and pursue professional designations (CITP), and gain work experience before graduation.

 Qualified graduates may also be eligible to participate in articulated programs with select universities, institutes and professional associations.
 These partnerships allow them to apply credits earned at Centennial College towards further study.